There are three types of service-connection 1) Direct 2) Presumptive and 3) Secondary service-connection.

 3) and a medical nexus connecting 1 and 2.

-An in-service injury or disease means that it generally must be documented in the veteran’s service treatment records (STR’s).
+An in-service injury or disease means that it generally must be documented in the veteran’s service treatment records (STR’s) -previously known as "Service Medical Records-.
 A medical diagnosis means that the claimed condition has to show current residuals from that in-service-injury, and it must have a current medical diagnosis from a physician.
 Many times the diagnosis can be obtained from the VA C&P exam.
 If the VA sees that your condition was “chronic” while in the service, or that you have medical documentation of continuity of treatment since discharge, more often than not they will schedule the veteran for a C&P exam to obtain the needed diagnosis and current disabling effects of the claimed disability.

 Something connecting the two (or sometimes called "nexus"), means either continuity of treatment of the claimed disability from time of discharge to the present, or, if this is not the case, then a statement will be needed from a physician to establish the link between the two.
 A lot of times a medical statement, or medical opinion (IMO), is a critical part of the veteran's claim.
-An IMO can sway the benefit of the doubt in the veteran’s favor if the claim is borderline, or it can flat out prove service-connection in some claims!
+An independent medical opinion can sway the benefit of the doubt in the veteran’s favor if the claim is borderline, or it can flat out prove service-connection in some claims!
 For example, by borderline I mean let’s say that a veteran was seen for lower back pain once while on active duty over a period of a four year enlistment.
 And now it is ten years since his discharge and the veteran hasn’t been treated for the lower back until recently, or only had one episode of back pain within those ten years since getting out of the military.
-The veteran would need an IMO stating something to the effect that his current lower back condition is some how related to the episode while on active duty.
+The veteran would need a medical opinion stating that his current lower back condition is some how related to the episode while on active duty.
 If the RVSR (Rating Veteran Service Representative, or “Rating Specialist”) is very liberal in applying the regulation, he/she may award service-connection without the IMO.
-However, if the RVSR is “by the book,” then he/she may deny service-connection in the absence of a good IMO establishing the nexus or "link" between the two .
-Another example of where an IMO can establish service-connection would be where a veteran was seen one time for a knee condition while on active duty and this incident is noted in his STR’s.
-Ten years later the veteran is experiencing pain in that same knee but didn’t have any type of treatment since his discharge, he would need an IMO to establish that his current disability is somehow related to the in-service episode.
+However, if the RVSR is “by the book,” then he/she may deny service-connection in the absence of a good medical opinion establishing the nexus or "link" between the two .
+Another example of where a medical opinion can establish service-connection would be where a veteran was seen one time for a knee condition while on active duty and this incident is noted in his STR’s.
+Ten years later the veteran is experiencing pain in that same knee but didn’t have any type of treatment since his discharge, he would need a medical opinion to establish that his current disability is somehow related to the in-service episode.

 Presumptive service-connection is when certain disabilities have manifest themselves to at least 10% disabling within the prescribed time limits after leaving military service.
-These disabilities and diseases do not need to be annotated in the veteran's service treatment records.
-Hence it is presumed that the disability or disease occurred while on active duty.
+These disabilities and diseases do not need to be annotated in the veteran's service treatment records (VA will concede that the disability/disease was incurred while on active duty).
+Hence, it is presumed that the disability or disease occurred while on active duty.
 The presumptive disabilities and diseases and their periods of manifestations can be found under 38 C.F.R. §3.307, §3.308, and §3.309.

 Secondary service-connection is when an already service-connected disability has caused another disability.
 For example, a common one would be lower extremity radiculopathy due to a herniated lumbar disc.
 The majority of secondary service-connection claims require a medical opinion from a physician as stated above to establish service-connection on a secondary basis.
 Secondary disabilities are awarded service-connection and evaluated and rated just as directly service-connected and presumptive disabilities and diseases are.